You’re definitely asking yourself questions and we like staying ahead of the game. So here you’re going to find some answers.

 Yes, if you’re hardcore.
 There are students who attend Scuola Holden while they’re doing their last exams or writing their thesis.
 It’s all about being well-organized and maybe giving up going out a bit, because it’s not a good idea to be absent from too many classes.

 Yes.
 If you want to go onto the second year and then access Opening Doors, you have to attend at least 70% of the classes.
 It’s going to be two intensive years.

 How many hours of lessons are there a day?

 Well, it depends.
 There will be weeks when you’ll have classes every day and shows or concerts in the evening you may want to go to.
 Other weeks instead, you’ll come to school to work with your classmates or just because you feel like it.
 Scuola Holden will become a bit like your second home.

 Does Scuola Holden have student dormitories like American colleges?

 No. Alright, we did say that Scuola Holden will be like your second home but let’s not push it too far!

 So are you going to help me find a place to live in Turin?

 Yes.
 That, we can do.
-Go onto Mirabilia or email Alessia.
-She’ll give you all the information you need.
+Email Alessia, she’ll give you all the information you need.
 It may be helpful to find a pied-à-terre while you’re still looking for a more permanent solution or for when you come over to Turin for the entry test.